actions-marketplace-validations/equipez_run-matlab-command/README.md

 - Bash
 - `curl` (used to download MathWorks `run-matlab-command` if it is not already available)
-- For timeout support: GNU `timeout` (Linux) or `gtimeout` (macOS).
-  On macOS, timeout support is provided via `coreutils` (see the section on timeout behavior below).

-## Prerequisites

-You must install and license MATLAB first (for example):
+- You must install and license MATLAB first, for example, using `matlab-actions/setup-matlab`.

-- `matlab-actions/setup-matlab@v2`
-- `matlab-actions/activate-matlab@v2`

-This action only runs commands; it does not set up MATLAB licensing by itself.
+**This action only runs commands; it does not set up MATLAB licensing by itself.**

 ## Usage